 After Kathy declined to re-run, Ray Watts became Shop Committee Chairperson during Bev’s tenure as President.
 Following, Ray won the Presidency, and the Shop Committee Chairperson was Peter Mykichuk.
 Negotiations produced a collective agreement with a six-year duration in hope of providing mutual stability for the airline and its workers in the turbulent climate.
 Again, new challenges faced the Local, as Air Canada filed for bankruptcy protection post 911.

-The most recent Executive election has resulted in Wendy Jackson succeeding Marielle Hoffman as President and Monique Edwards succeeding Karene Strachan as Shop Committee Chairperson.
+An Executive election has resulted in Wendy Jackson succeeding Marielle Hoffman as President and Monique Edwards succeeding Karene Strachan as Shop Committee Chairperson.
 The issues confronting them are huge, as Air Canada’s future is clouded and the pension plan under attack.
 As many have before them, they dutifully work to find solutions and to uphold workers’ rights.